maximechemenda/software-testing/README.md

 You can start it by doing `sudo systemctl start mongod`, or stop it by doing `sudo systemctl stop mongod`.

-To setup the server, run `node server.js`.
+To setup the server locally, run `node server.js`.
 The project will start.
-You can setup options such as port in the .env configuration file.
+You can then setup options such as port in the respective configuration file.

+Keep in mind that you will need to use the *local* configuration, therefore it is recommended thet you rename `.env` file to `.env.ci` the `.env.local` file to `.env`, or configure your system so that it utilizes `.env.local` before you start the server locally.

 To execute Unit/Integration tests, run `npm test`.
 Tests will then be executed and results will be displayed on console.